br-data/elasticsearch-import-tools/README.md

 $ node import.js ./text localhost:9200 my-index doc
 ```

-This simple importer saves only the filepath and the document body to Elasticsearch.
-In theory, you could add additional metadata like date, author, language etc. to allow for advanced filtering and sorting.
+This simple importer saves only the file path and the document body to Elasticsearch.
+In theory, you could add additional meta data like date, author, language etc. to allow for advanced filtering and sorting.

 ```javascript
 body: {